TROUBLE-1/codeza/README.md

 # Usage
 1. Get all list of subdomains in a file (eg. all.txt)
 2. use httprobe command (eg. cat all.txt | httprobe > alive.txt) --> https://github.com/tomnomnom/httprobe
-  Now Use codeza.py to enumerate all urls about its Content-Length and status code
+  Now Use codeza.py to enumerate all url's
 3. ```python codeza.py alive.txt 500 ford```

 ```